 One challenge with these units is that it’s hard to take advantage of a warranty.
 Like most things you purchase from these stores, you have to pack it up in your car and take it back.
 The next time you’re in a large home improvement retailer ask for a tour of their service department.
 They don’t exist.

 When you need service, it’s a lot easier just to have your Culligan man come to your home with the correct part and fix it for you.
 Or better yet, if you invest in the world’s most efficient water softener your likelihood of needing the warranty is slim.
-As the general manager of Culligan Dealers of New Brunswick, I have many years experience in the water industry and at one point a fellow Culligan Dealer sold the general manager of the local branch of a large national hardware store a Culligan softener.
+As the general manager of Culligan of Rothesay, I have many years experience in the water industry and at one point a fellow Culligan Dealer sold the general manager of the local branch of a large national hardware store a Culligan softener.
 As the home improvement store manager put it, “We have them coming in the back as fast as they go out the front so I don’t want to deal with that.”
 More importantly, to know you’re getting the correct equipment, you need a water test.

 5. Sales Blitz Companies